malep2007/open-saturday-python-programming/classes/README.md

     pass
 ```

-This simple declares a class that does nothing.
+This simply declares a class that does nothing.
 You can also create contructor methods in python that extend basic setup of objects

 ```python
 class SomeClass(object):